roadnarrows-robotics/hekateros/README.md

  * _Ubuntu 12.04 64-bit_
  * _ROS Groovy Galapagos_

-This is the recommended configuration for developing applications with RoadNarrows products.
+As of 5/4/2013, this is the recommended system configuration for developing applications with RoadNarrows products.
 To get started with your robotic manipulator, or to try out some fun simulations -

+* Install Ubuntu 12.04

+* Install supporting libraries and applications:

 * Install ROS on your system as described here:
   * [http://www.ros.org/wiki/groovy/Installation/Ubuntu](http://www.ros.org/wiki/groovy/Installation/Ubuntu)